 Sweet potatoes may seem like a relative of the common white potato, but they’re actually related to morning glories.
 Unlike other potatoes, sweet potatoes are grown from small seedlings, known as slips.
 You can order sweet potato plant starts from seed catalogs, but it’s very simple, and much less expensive, to sprout your own.
 Let’s learn more about starting sweet potato slips for the garden.

 When to Start Sweet Potato Slips

 Growing a sweet potato plant starts with producing slips from a sweet potato root.
 The timing is important if you want to grow large and tasty sweet potatoes.
-This plant loves warm weather and should be planted when the soil reaches 65 degrees F. The slips take about 8 weeks to mature, so you should be starting sweet potato slips about 6 weeks before your last frost date in the spring.
+This plant loves warm weather and should be planted when the soil reaches 65 F. (18 C.).
+The slips take about eight weeks to mature, so you should be starting sweet potato slips about six weeks before your last frost date in the spring.